Skip to main content

 The most straightforward, basic signal generated by the AO is the Zero Line Cross.
 This is simply when the AO value crosses above or below the Zero Line.
 This indicates a change in momentum.

-When AO crosses above the Zero Line, short term momentum is now rising faster than the long-term momentum.
-This can present a bullish buying opportunity.
+Bullish Signal: A cross above the Zero Line indicates that short-term momentum is rising faster than long-term momentum, which may present a buying opportunity.

-When AO crosses below the Zero Line, short term momentum is now falling faster than the long-term momentum.
-This can present a bearish selling opportunity.
+Bearish Signal: A cross below the Zero Line indicates that short-term momentum is falling faster than long-term momentum, which may present a selling opportunity.

 Supertrend Indicator